cztomczak/cefpython/docs/Contributing-code.md

   on the [Forum](https://groups.google.com/group/cefpython).
 - When adding or exposing new API you should update API docs as well (the api/ directory)
+  - Update or create new documents if necessary
+  - To update table of contents (TOC) in the document run the tools/toc.py script
+  - To update API index run the tools/apidocs.py tool
 - When adding or exposing new API you should create unit tests for the new functionality (the unittests/ directory).
 If creating unit tests is not feasible or extremely difficult then you should